i-dipanshu/local-simulation-of-production-grade-infra/docs/04. Monitoring & Alerting/01-Install-Helm.md

 This command should display Helm's version and other information if the installation was successful.

-That's it!
 Helm is now installed on your Minikube cluster.